-Registration for the 7th annual Vashon Island Ultramarathon and Trail run will open on December 1st, 2015 and the entry fee bumped up $10 on April 30th; but there is still time to sign up!.
+Registration for the 7th annual Vashon Island Ultramarathon and Trail run opened up on December 1st, 2015 and the entry fee bumped up $10 on April 30th; but there is still time to sign up!.

 The Vashon Island Ultramarathon & Trail Run is the only event on Vashon Island to connect previously unconnected trail systems which span miles of the islands woods and open space – encompassing local and county parks, natural preserves, and private property, giving participants a truly unique opportunity to explore all the beauty that Vashon has to offer.
 We offer two distances, a 10 mile trail run and a 50k ultramarathon.
 Start small or go big!
 Either way train well and join us for some fun on June 4th!

 Congratulations to everyone that ran this year!
 What an enjoyable day with plenty of PRs and a course record run in the 10 mile!
 Thank you for your enthusiastic participation in Saturday's run on the trails of Vashon Island.
 We hope you had as much fun as we did!

 Please go to our FaceBook page for pictures